 At a glance

-From Ruatorea to the world – pharmaceutical firm Rua Bioscience is going public to help it take medicinal cannabis products global.
+From Ruatoria to the world – pharmaceutical firm Rua Bioscience is going public to help it take medicinal cannabis products global.

 Rua Bioscience launched an IPO to list on the NZ Stock Exchange in October, with the funds raised helping progress its commercial strategy and advance its extensive R&D programme.